colbyfayock/colbyfayock.com/src/_posts/making-sense-of-google-analytics-and-the-traffic-to-your-website.md

 ![Finding the top Source / Medium on the Google Analytics Landing Page Report](/assets/google-analytics-landing-page-top-source-medium.jpg)

+Seems like this is following the trend of great Organic SEO.
+If you notice though, we have “(direct) / (none)” as the second highest source / medium.
 Unfortunately, it’s not always that easy and if Google Analytics can’t figure out where the user came from, it will mark it as “(direct) / (none)”.
-[While that’s solvable](https://moz.com/blog/guide-to-direct-traffic-google-analytics), we can see the next majority comes from simple searches on Google itself.
+[While that’s solvable](https://moz.com/blog/guide-to-direct-traffic-google-analytics), and sometimes actually means something, we can see the majority comes from simple searches on Google itself.

 ### What are the most popular devices people visit on?